This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 deskbird has more robust integrations

-Skedda offers calendar sync but not embed as deeply and with a focus on Slack.
+Skedda offers calendar sync but doesn't embed as deeply, with more of a focus on Slack.
 For hybrid teams that live in Outlook, Teams, or Google Workspace, deskbird integrates tightly with all three, so employees book desks and rooms without leaving the apps they already use.

 deskbird supports SAML/OIDC single sign-on and SCIM, while the open API architecture means it connects nicely with your entire tech stack, whether they are HR, IT, calendars, or work collaboration tools without creating integration silos.